Green Bay Packers: Super Bowl XXXI champions (1996)

 In 2000, Wolf replaced Rhodes with Mike Sherman.
 Sherman had never been a head coach at any level of football and was relatively unknown in NFL circles.
 He had only coached in professional football for three years starting as the Packers' tight ends coach in 1997 and 1998.
 In 1999, he followed Mike Holmgren to Seattle and became the Seahawks' offensive coordinator, although Sherman did not call the plays during games.
 Despite Sherman's apparent anonymity, Wolf was blown away in the interview process by the coach's organizational skills and attention to detail.
 Sherman's inaugural season started slowly, but the Packers won their final four games to achieve a 9–7 record.
 Brett Favre praised the atmosphere Sherman had cultivated in Green Bay's locker room and fans were optimistic about the team's future.
 In the offseason, however, Wolf suddenly announced his own resignation as general manager to take effect after the April 2001 draft.
 Packers' president Bob Harlan was surprised by Wolf's decision and felt unsure of how to replace him.
 Harlan preferred the structure Green Bay had employed since 1991; a general manager who ran football operations and hired a subservient head coach.
 But with the momentum and locker room chemistry that was built during the 2000 season, Harlan was reluctant to bring in a new individual with a potentially different philosophy.
 Wolf recommended that Harlan give the job to Sherman.
 Though Harlan was wary of the structure in principle, he agreed with Wolf that it was the best solution.
 In 2001, Sherman assumed the duties of both general manager and head coach.

 From 2001 to 2004, Sherman coached the Packers to respectable regular-season success, led by the spectacular play of Brett Favre, Ahman Green, and a formidable offensive line.
 But Sherman's teams faltered in the playoffs.
-Prior to 2003, the Packers had never lost a home playoff game since the NFL instituted a post-season in 1933 (they were 13–0, with 11 of the wins at Lambeau and two more in Milwaukee.).
-That ended January 4, 2003, when the Atlanta Falcons defeated the Packers 27–7 in an NFC Wild Card game.
+Before 2003, the Packers had never lost a home playoff game since the NFL instituted a post-season in 1933 (they were 13–0, with 11 of the wins at Lambeau and two more in Milwaukee.).
+That ended on January 4, 2003, when the Atlanta Falcons defeated the Packers 27–7 in an NFC Wild Card game.
 The Packers would also lose at home in the playoffs to the Minnesota Vikings two years later.

-By the end of the 2004 season, the Packers team depth appeared to be diminishing.
+By the end of the 2004 season, the Packers' team depth appeared to be diminishing.
 Sherman also seemed overworked and reportedly had trouble communicating with players on the practice field with whom he was also negotiating contracts.
 Harlan felt the dual roles were too much for one man to handle and removed Sherman from the general manager position in early 2005 while retaining him as a head coach.
-Harlan hired the Seattle Seahawks' vice president of operations Ted Thompson as the new executive vice president, general manager and director of football operations.
+Harlan hired the Seattle Seahawks' vice president of operations Ted Thompson as the new executive vice president, general manager, and director of football operations.
 The relationship between Thompson and Sherman appeared strained, as Thompson immediately began rebuilding Green Bay's roster.
 Following a dismal 4–12 season, Thompson fired Sherman.